sexual therapist seattle | Feet and legs of a person laying in bed

 It’s not the position.
 It’s the intention.

-We’ve seen it again and again in our work with couples navigating intimacy challenges and men dealing with sexual anxiety: when connection is prioritized over performance, things start to shift.
+We’ve seen it again and again in our work with couples navigating intimacy challenges and men working through sexual anxiety: when connection is prioritized over performance, things start to shift.
 Arousal often follows safety, not pressure.

 Want support beyond tips and techniques?